zhan-huang/js-solr-highlighter/README.md

 2. Highlight the derived text in the HTML

 ## An example from Europe PMC
-js-solr-highlighter has been used to highlight the article titles in the search results of [Europe PMC](https://europepmc.org "Europe PMC").
+js-solr-highlighter has been used to highlight the article titles in the search results of [Europe PMC](https://europepmc.org "Europe PMC"), an open science platform that enables access to a worldwide collection of life science publications.
 An example is https://europepmc.org/search?query=blood%20AND%20TITLE%3Acancer
 !["an example from Europe PMC" "an example from Europe PMC"](example.JPG)

 ## Basic usage